thingsboard/thingsboard.github.io/docs/user-guide/integrations/sigfox-example.md

 ## Model definition

-We will operate with device that has name "12345" which will be automatically created in the process of integration work.
+We will operate with device that has name "Thermostat A" which will be automatically created in the process of integration work.

 ![image](/images/user-guide/integrations/sigfox/sigfox-device.png)

+**Note**: a shared attribute of this device has to be created.

 ## Getting started